Salim-Ali-94/Games/README.md

 Bugs (Snake):

-If the player turns while the snake is entirely off-screen it fails to reappear on the other end of the screen until the player moves back in the direction of the wall.
+If the player turns while the snake is off-screen, it fails to reappear on the other end of the screen until the player moves back in the direction of the wall.